 I had the pleasure of meeting a few University students who originally were from Sudan.
 Although they grew up in Doha, went to Qatar university and spoke fluent Arabic they did not consider themselves Qatari and were in fact very critical of the country and the native born Qataris.
 They reinforced the believe that immigrant workers are in fact the only thing propping up the wealthy country.

-Learning the conditions that these people lived and worked in completely shocked me, espeicially when I learned it didn’t matter if they were contracted by the US government or the Qatari government.
+Learning the conditions that these people lived and worked in completely shocked me, especially when I learned it didn’t matter if they were contracted by the US government or the Qatari government.
 There is a clear divide between the extreme rich and poor.
-The two groups of people live and work in two totally different worlds with the differences being so starkly obvious: one with Dior sunglasses, red bottom shoes and a land cruiser with driver – and the other – soiled work suits in mass buses with no air conditioning (provied by their employer only to bus their workers to and from work).
-There were so many workers hitchiking on the side of the roads trying to get to A to B or running walking accross the five lane highway system.
+The two groups of people live and work in two totally different worlds with the differences being so starkly obvious: one with Dior sunglasses, red bottom shoes and a land cruiser with driver – and the other – soiled work suits in mass buses with no air conditioning (provided by their employer only to bus their workers to and from work).
+There were so many workers hitchhiking on the side of the roads trying to get to A to B or running walking across the five lane highway system.

 The western world is not without its issues, however, this kind of extreme exclusivity to wealth is still hard for me to accept as ‘simply part of the culture’.
 When it is so institutionalized as it is in both overseas military operations and in Middle Eastern countries, and you have a limited amount of time and resources, how do you change it?